githwxi/ATS-Postiats-contrib/projects/SMALL/JSclock/README.md

 ## Dependencies

-First, you'll need  the latest ATS compiler which you  can find on the ATS [website][download-ats].
+You will need the latest ATS compiler which you can find on the ATS [website][download-ats].

+You can employ either atscc2js or emscripten for the purpose of generating JS code from ATS source.
+Using atscc2js is mostly straightforward, and the rest of the README is about using emscripten to compile into JS the C code generated from some ATS source.

-Next, install clang and the [emscripten][download-emscripten] compiler.
+You need to install clang and the [emscripten][download-emscripten] compiler.
 If you want to run your compiled javascript programs from a console, you can run them from node.js, which emscripten requires.

 ## Hello, world!